UltraAV Review 2025: Is This Kaspersky Alternative Good?

 For U.S. users, UltraAV automatically replaced Kaspersky Antivirus after the ban.
 But our testing revealed some surprising differences from its predecessor.

-UltraAV was supposed to be the best alternative for Kaspersky users who no longer have access to software updates after the U.S. ban — but we found it lacking.
+UltraAV was supposed to be the best alternative for Kaspersky users who no longer have access to software updates after the U.S. ban; however, we found it lacking.

-While UltaAV was easy to install and presented no issues while we were using it, it also didn’t catch very much.
-In addition, there were no extra features, like performance enhancements or a firewall, and we were disappointed to learn that the real-time protection had to be enabled manually.
+UltraAV was easy to install and presented no issues while we were using it.
+But there were no advanced antivirus features, like performance enhancements or a firewall, and we were disappointed when we had to enable real-time protection manually.

-While we didn’t find UltraAV to be the best antivirus software, we also didn’t find it to be a good choice.
+We didn’t find UltraAV to rank among the best antivirus software, especially not at that price point.
 We have all the information you need regarding UltraAV, from the surprising pricing and refund policies to the actual test results, in our full review below.

 Pros